QuadSpinner/GeoGlyph-Docs/docs/Devices/Repulse.md

 ## Properties

 - **Amount**: The amount of distortion.
-Negative values push the center outwards, positive values pull the center inwards.
+Negative values push the center outwards; positive values pull the center inwards.
 - **Scale**: The size of the distortion.
 - **X/Y**: The center of the distortion.